 'Approved' means different things in different parts of the UK.
 In Scotland, nannies are registered via a nanny agency.
-This applies even if the nanny was not recruited through an agency; she still has to be associated with an agency in order to receive payment in vouchers.
+This applies even if the nanny was not recruited through an agency; she still has to be associated with an agency in order to receive payment from a Tax-free Childcare or Childcare Voucher account.
 The agency will charge a fee for the service.

-In England, nannies much be registered on the voluntary section of the Ofsted register.
+In England, nannies must be registered on the voluntary section of the Ofsted register.
 The Ofsted registration fee is just over £100, and the same again each year at annual renewal time.
 The registration process can take up to 12 weeks.
-The nanny will also need an enhanced DBS check (formerly CRB), first aid training and her own insurance, all of which adds up.
+The nanny will also need an enhanced DBS check, first aid training and her own insurance, all of which adds up.

 In Wales, the Childcare at Home Approval Scheme applies, with a similar charging structure.
 In Northern Ireland the scheme is called the Home Childcarer Approval Scheme, for which there is no charge.

 The nanny benefits from increased professionalism and employability, but she doesn’t benefit financially by accepting tax-free childcare payments.
 She just gets paid part of her net pay from a tax-free childcare account.

 Can the employer pay the fee?

 Many parents choose to pay for the registration and/or renewal themselves, together with some or all of the associated costs.

 Is it worth it as an employer?